From solicitor to retail buyer, language skills are in demand and can be used in almost any career

 As modern language graduates pursue a wide range of careers, further study or training in subjects such as marketing, finance, business, IT and journalism are also popular, and for some careers, such as law and teaching, essential.

 Almost two-thirds of modern languages graduates enter employment within six months of graduation.
-Popular areas of work include translating, writing, teaching, advertising and marketing, personnel and HR, and business.
+Popular areas of work include translating, writing, advertising and marketing, personnel and HR, sales accounts and business development management, business sales, and finance and investment analysis and advice.

-More than a fifth of modern language graduates go on to further study or combine work with further study.
+Just under a quarter of modern language graduates go on to further study or combine work with further study.
 Some specialise in a particular area of language, such as translation or interpreting, while others take the opportunity to broaden their options and move into other career areas.

 For a detailed breakdown of what language graduates are doing six months after graduation, see What Do Graduates Do?